On a fragmented condensate in a uniform Bose system: One-dimensional Bose gas under zero boundary conditions

 \section{One-dimensional Bose gas under zero boundary conditions}

 In Sections 2 and 3 we have found the solutions containing only three $\textbf{k}$-harmonics.
 Below, we will determine the structure of the condensate in the collective approach involving all $\textbf{k}$-harmonics.
-We use the zero BCs: $\hat{\psi}(x,t)=0$ at $x=0, L$.
+We use zero BCs: $\hat{\psi}(x,t)=0$ at $x=0, L$.
 A similar problem was solved numerically in the case of strong coupling at $T=0$, $N\lsim 100$ \cite{streltsov2013}.
 We will consider analytically a system with weak coupling, $T\geq 0$, and $N\gsim 1000$.
-For an interacting system the unique condensate is determined on the basis of the diagonal expansion (\ref{n2}): the state $\phi_{j}(x)$ in (\ref{n2}) is macroscopically occupied provided that $\lambda_{j}\sim N$.
 Previously, with the help of the Bogoliubov method we constructed the description of weakly excited states of a Bose gas under zero BCs and found the density matrix $F_{1}(x,x^{\prime})$ \cite{mtmb2017}.
-We emphasize that the Bogoliubov method describes \textit{well} a finite $1D$ system at weak coupling and $T\rightarrow 0$.
+We emphasize that the Bogoliubov method describes \textit{well} a finite $1D$ system at a weak coupling and $T\rightarrow 0$.
 This follows from the facts that the criterion of applicability of the method is satisfied \cite{mtmb2017}, the solutions for $E_{0}$ and $E(k)$ coincide with the solutions in the exactly solvable approach based on the Bethe ansatz \cite{ll1963,lieb1963,gaudin1971,mt2015,mtsp2018}, and the solution for $F_{1}(x,x^{\prime})|_{T=0}$ is close to the solution for a periodic system, obtained by different methods (see references in \cite{mtmb2017}).
 The solution for the density matrix of a 1D Bose gas under zero BCs reads \cite{mtmb2017}:

 where $L$ is the size of the system, $k_{j}=\frac{\pi j}{L}$, $\varphi_{2l}(x)=\sqrt{\frac{2}{L}}\cdot\sin{(k_{2l}x)}$, $y_{j}=\frac{j}{\sqrt{\Gamma}}$, $\Gamma=\frac{\gamma NN_{0}}{\pi^{2}}$, $\tilde{T}=\frac{k_{B}T}{cn_{0}}$, and $n_{0}=\frac{N_{0}}{L}$.
 The solution is written for the point interatomic interaction [$U(|x_{j}-x_{l}|)=2c\delta(x_{j}-x_{l})$, $\gamma=\frac{2mc}{\hbar^{2}n}$, $n=\frac{N}{L}$] and is valid for $0<\gamma\ll 1$, $\Gamma \gg 1$, $N_{0}\approx N\gsim 10^{3}$.
 The point approximation is justified for the description of states with $k_{j}\ll \pi/r_{0}$, since the transition to a potential with nonzero radius $r_{0}$ changes such solutions slightly.